Consolidating and curating datasets for ash genomics

 Genome-wide association studies (GWAS)

-A research method used to identify specific regions of the a genome, called loci, that are statistically associated with traits such as resistance to disease.
+A research method used to identify specific regions of a genome, called loci, which are statistically associated with traits such as resistance to disease.

 Loci